Internet censorship in Morocco: 2011-2012: First attempts in Morocco

 The judiciary has also targeted several other newspapers.
 In 2009, Al-Jarida al-Oula, Al-Michaal, Le Journal Hebdomadaire, and Akhbar al-Youm were suppressed by the government.
-Editor Driss Chahtan was sentenced one year for “intentionally publishing false information”.
+Editor Driss Chahtan was sentenced one year for "intentionally publishing false information".
 In 2010 Akhbar al-Youm and Le Journal were targeted and Al-Massae in 2011.
 Moroccan law stipulates that surveillance can be utilized when the judiciary calls upon it, but does not define when that is necessary or applicable.
-The government utilizes the judiciary to authorize arrests by manipulating this weak branch: “The judiciary is very weak and heavily influenced by the Ministry of Interior,” Taoufik Bouachrine, editor of the banned daily Akhbar al-Youm told CPJ.
-“The press freedom situation will keep deteriorating unless the king decides to turn this bleak page,”The Moroccan constitution vows to protect the rights of free expression, but its spectrum is left vague.
+The government utilizes the judiciary to authorize arrests by manipulating this weak branch:

+The Moroccan constitution vows to protect the rights of free expression, but its spectrum is left vague.
 In several interviews, Moroccan citizens claim that the constitution is not a reality; what is written is not actually adhered to, thereby giving the King more power.
 It also meant that the constitutional democratization promised by the King in 2011 had a very weak basis.
 This has allowed for the government to maintain a public facade that they are authorizing protests and free speech, while censoring individual opinions.
 Furthermore, there are no direct references in the constitution for how censorship should be handled online or virtually.

-All have the right to express and to disseminate freely and within the sole limits expressly provided by the law, information, ideas and opinions.
-(Morocco’s Constitution 2011) Civil society leaders found that state security services were noticeably more reluctant to move in on protesters precisely because most of the protesters had mobile phone cameras.
+Civil society leaders found that state security services were noticeably more reluctant to move in on protesters precisely because most of the protesters had mobile phone cameras.
 It appears that most efforts are made to prevent international recognition of government activity.